NiklausHofer/ccc-ch.ch/content/pages/de/intern/2018-12-28-gettogether.md

 ### Geneva

-A Cern visit is being planned by Chaostreff Bern on 2018-02-09 (all seats already taken, sorry.)
+A CERN visit is being planned by Chaostreff Bern on 2018-02-09 (all seats already taken, sorry.)
 We'll check with PostTenebrasLab to organize a visit to their room if possible.

 ### Camp